Epoxy Resin Coverage Calculator

 How To Calculate Epoxy Coverage

 One gallon of epoxy is 1/2 gallon resin and 1/2 gallon hardener.
 When mixed together it will cover approximately 16 sq.ft. at 1/8" for a flood coat and as a separate measurement it will cover approximately 48 sq.ft. for a seal coat.
-It can do either the seal coat or the flood coat it will not do both.
+It can do either the seal coat of epoxy or the flood coat of epoxy but it will not do both.

 What is an Epoxy Seal Coat?